-Sports Centre & Astro - Access via the main entrance then turn right into visitors car park.
+Sports Centre & Astro - Access via the main entrance then turn right into the visitors' car park.
 If the ground is dry proceed through the gate in the corner and drive to the centre or Astro.
 If wet either reverse the ambulance down the PAT driveway or park it at the field gate.

-- Main Sports Entrance Door - Emergency fire doors from sports hall.
+- Main Sports Entrance Door - Emergency fire doors from the Sports Hall.

 Performing Arts Theatre - Access the same as senior.
-Ambulance can reverse down the drive to PAT.
+The ambulance can reverse down the drive to PAT.

-- I Main Entrance
+Main Entrance

-- Fire Doors in PAT

-- Fire door in teaching room two.

-padlock on gate going into the far sports field= 1710 access via staff car park Forest school/Beech walk = the turning circle by beech walk / senior school entrance.

-Sundridge Recreation Ground access is from A25
+- Fire Doors in PAT - Fire door in teaching room two. - padlock on gate going into the far sports field 1710 access via staff car park Forest School/Beech Walk = the turning circle by Beech Walk / senior School entrance. - Sundridge Recreation Ground access is from A25